Please enter a valid postcode/location

 "How to Use MapRun" is a handy guide with the top instructions below;

-- Select the "event" you want to run.
-You can simply search by postcode or navigate to the UK folder and different areas of the country, or use our handy Virtual course finder.
-We recommend you download the course map while you have access to wifi or a good mobile signal
+• Select the "event" you want to try.
+You can search by postcode or navigate to the UK folder and different areas of the country, or use our handy Virtual course finder.
+We recommend you download the course map while you have access to Wi-Fi or a good mobile signal.

-- Walk towards the start.
-Your phone should beep and the clock start timing once you come within range of the start location
+• When you are at the course location, head towards the start.
+Your phone should beep or vibrate and the clock start timing once you come within range of the start location - this is shown by a triangle symbol.

-- Once you have found all the points (or your time is up for a score course) head for the finish for the final beep.
-You should avoid running past the finish before the end of the course or you may accidentally stop the clock!
+• Once you have found all the checkpoints (or your time is up for a score course) head for the finish for the final beep.
+The finish is shown by a double circle symbol.

-- The app may automatically attempt to save your results but if you don’t have access to mobile data this can be done later.
-Please remember to save your results as it will help us know how many people are enjoying using the app!
+• The app may automatically attempt to save your results but if you don’t have access to mobile data this can be done later.
 If you have a Strava account you can also synchronise your session directly.

 For more information about getting started with alternative app UsynligO see here – any additional information required for a particular course if applicable will be provided in individual course information.